kubiyabot/helm-charts/charts/kubiya-runner/README.md

 ## Monitoring & Telemetry

-The `kubiya-runner`uses [Grafana Alloy](https://grafana.com/docs/alloy/latest/) for metrics collection from multiple customer runner deployments.
+The `kubiya-runner` uses [Grafana Alloy](https://grafana.com/docs/alloy/latest/) for metrics collection from multiple customer runner deployments.
-Alloy scrapes data from a set of targets (pods, services, etc) which expose metrics on an endpoint (usually `/metrics`), process them (filter, add runner deployment labels, ...) and push via Prometheus native `remote_writes` into **Azure Managed Prometheus**.
+Alloy scrapes data from a set of targets (pods, services, etc.) which expose metrics on an endpoint (usually `/metrics`), processes them (filters, adds runner deployment labels, etc.) and pushes via Prometheus native `remote_writes` into **Azure Managed Prometheus**.

 Later `kubiya-runner` chart releases expect to use Alloy for other types of telemetry data collection (such as logs and traces). **Alloy** also fully compatible with OpenTelemetry and can be configured to listen/send messages in `OTEL` format if needed, has a long list of vendor platforms and message formats compatibility and a rich set of data processing modules.

 ###  Security

-Both `Alloy` and `kube-state-metrics` has limited RBAC permissions and configured to be able to collect only data within kubernetes namespace where `kubiya-runner` is deployed (`kubiya` by default).
+Both `Alloy` and `kube-state-metrics` has limited RBAC permissions and configured to collect only data from same kubernetes namespace where `kubiya-runner` is deployed (`kubiya` by default).
+`Alloy` runs as non-root user.

 ### Architecture